Houston Property Insurance Claim Statistics by Disaster Type: Harris County Historical Analysis

 Sourcing and Citing Sourced Statistics in Insurance Claims

 When negotiating a complex property claim, generic assertions rarely move the carrier.
 If you assert that "the storm was very bad," the carrier's examiner will simply reference their adjuster's standard report and issue a minimum payment.
-To win a claim dispute, you must utilize highly specific, sourced meteorological and historical statistics to build an irrefutable case of causation.
+To win a claim dispute, specific, sourced meteorological and historical statistics are what build a well-documented case of causation.

 This scientific approach involves compiling and citing primary weather data, including: